 Your organisation has invested time, money and thought into designing a marketing plan.
 A plan designed to get you the results you want.
 Stick with the plan.
 It’s worth it.

-By Kara Stanford, a Strategic Marketing Consultant who helps businesses review and plan their marketing – and then stick to it.
+By Kara Stanford, an award-winning Strategic Marketing Consultant who helps businesses review and plan their marketing – and then stick to it.

 Get in touch to chat about how she can help you.